devops329/devops/instruction/jwtPizza/jwtPizza.md

 # JWT Pizza

+🔑 **Key points**

+- You will use JWT Pizza to master the concepts of QA and DevOps.

+---

 ![jwt pizza logo](../../jwt-pizza-logo-sm.png)

 In order for us to master the concepts of Quality Assurance and Developer Operations, we will work on a simple web application named JWT Pizza (pronounced Jot Pizza).